oristopo/nanoTAPR/README.md

 Transform of a reflection measurement.
 Because the TDR mode requires a specific custom frequency grid, it ignores the Start and Stop settings.
 When switching to the TDR mode, a new Frequency Grid is created.
 Thus, a new sweep is required.
 Click the sweep button.
-A [TDR interpretation of existing S11 sweep data is not]{.underline}
-[meaningful]{.underline} and should be ignored, instead re-acquire the reflection measurement after you have selected the TDR mode.
+A `TDR interpretation of existing S11 sweep data is not meaningful` and should be ignored, instead re-acquire the reflection measurement after you have selected the TDR mode.
 The 'Apply Calibration' checkbox sets the reference plane for the TDR analysis.
 When the 'Apply Calibration' box is checked, distances